vyos-contrib/packer-vyos/README.md

 As VyOS is becoming more popular, building and automating images are essential.
 Packer is flexible and can create custom images easily for any cloud and bare metal needs.

-While VyOS has its own tools for creating images and building like [https://github.com/vyos/vyos-vm-images vyos-vm-images] or [https://github.com/vyos/vyos-build vyos-build], they lack features hashicorp packer can provide for automating images. vyos-vm-images use ansible for build images, you can do almost any lower level customatization using this great tool. vyos-build can be customizated and create custom images as well.
+While VyOS has its own tools for creating images and building like [vyos-vm-images](https://github.com/vyos/vyos-vm-images) or [vyos-build](https://github.com/vyos/vyos-build), they lack features hashicorp packer can provide for automating images. vyos-vm-images use ansible for build images, you can do almost any lower level customatization using this great tool. vyos-build can be customizated and create custom images as well.